AnantaNd/AnantaNd/README.md

 - 👋 Hi, I’m Ananta Noviandanu
 - 👀 I’m interested in frontend developer
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning react js and vue js

 <!---
 AnantaNd/AnantaNd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.